A digraph version of the Friendship Theorem: Main results

-\begin{claim1} The collection $\{V-B_1, \ldots, V-B_n\}$ has a system of distinct representatives. \end{claim1} \begin{proof}[Proof of the claim] Take an arbitrary nonempty subset $S \subseteq [n]$.
-If $|S|=1$, then If $1<|S|\le k$, then where the first inequality is true by the fact that any two distinct blocks contain exactly one common variety and the second inequality is true by the hypothesis $k\ge 2$.
-If $|S|> k$, then where the second equality is true by the fact that each variety is contained in exactly $k$ blocks.
-Thus, no matter what the size of $S$ is, the following holds:

-Therefore Hall's marriage condition is satisfied (see \cite{hall1935} for reference) and so $\{V-B_1, \ldots, V-B_{n}\}$ has a system of distinct representatives. \end{proof} By the above claim, $\{V-B_1, \ldots, V-B_{n}\}$ has a system of distinct representatives $\{v_{i_1}, \ldots, v_{i_n}\}$.
-Now, we consider the digraph $D$ with the vertex set $V$ and the arc set

-Since $v_{i_t}\not\in B_t$ for each $1\le t \le n$, $D$ is loopless.
-Further, since each pair of varieties in $V$ is contained in a unique block, each pair of vertices in $D$ has a unique common out-neighbor.
-Thus $D$ is a friendship digraph of order $k^2-k+1$.
-Since each block has size $k$, $D$ is a $k$-regular digraph. \end{proof}
+Since $P_t\not\in \mathcal{P}_t$ for each $1\le t \le n$, $D$ is loopless.
+Further, since any two points are incident with a unique line, each pair of vertices in $D$ has a unique common out-neighbor.
+Thus $D$ is a liking digraph of order $k^2-k+1$.
+Since each point is incident with exactly $k$ lines and each line has exactly $k$ points, $D$ is a $k$-diregular digraph. \end{proof}

+\begin{Rmk} When we prove Theorem~\ref{thm:SBIBD}, we correspond a projective plane to a $k$-diregular liking digraph $D$.
+It is easy to check that, by construction, $D$ is a fancy wheel digraph if and only if the corresponding projective plane is degenerate and of type $(P_2)$. \end{Rmk}